 The likelihood of a recession is rapidly dissipating and the prospects of these fear tactics are declining along with that reality.
 Reversals, therefore, while still inevitable, will be short in nature so long as the current underlying dynamics remain.
 Those are now pointing up.

-series of personal indicators used to determine what should be happening with oil prices.
+I have a series of personal indicators used to determine what should be happening with oil prices.
 There are 10 of them, designed to estimate the actual composition, strength, and direction of pricing movements.
 For the past month, six of them have been pointing positive.
 As of Friday (these are calculated at the end of each week), seven are now moving north.

 The upward pressure is building, reflecting the overall higher revisions in forecasted demand by IEA and OPEC.
 Yet we are once again reminded that the oil market hardly operates in a vacuum.

 And that leads me back to those two outside signals received this morning.